KPIs & Operating Metrics(New)

 • Procter & Gamble's Long-Term Debt Repayments fell 2883.52% to $1.0 billion in Q4 2025 from the same period last year, while for Dec 2025 it was $1.5 billion, marking a year-over-year increase of 175.91%.
 This contributed to the annual value of $2.0 billion for FY2025, which is 1533.19% down from last year.

-• Latest data reveals that Procter & Gamble reported Long-Term Debt Repayments of $1.0 billion as of Q4 2025, which was down 2883.52% from $3.0 million recorded in Q3 2025.
+• Procter & Gamble's Long-Term Debt Repayments amounted to $1.0 billion in Q4 2025, which was down 2883.52% from $3.0 million recorded in Q3 2025.

-• Procter & Gamble's 5-year Long-Term Debt Repayments high stood at $1.9 billion for Q3 2022, and its period low was -$433.0 million during Q2 2022.
+• Procter & Gamble's Long-Term Debt Repayments' 5-year high stood at $1.9 billion during Q3 2022, with a 5-year trough of -$433.0 million in Q2 2022.

 • For the 5-year period, Procter & Gamble's Long-Term Debt Repayments averaged around $687.0 million, with its median value being $669.0 million (2021).